MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/word-layout-add-in.md

 [!INCLUDE [2024-releasewave2](../includes/2024-releasewave2.md)]

-The Dynamics 365 Business Central Word add-in includes several controls that you can use change the behavior of document reports.
-There's a control that lets you add a hidden comment in the layout, which doesn't appear in the rendered report.
-There are alo control that conditional visibility.
+The Dynamics 365 Business Central Word add-in includes several controls that you can use change the behavior Word layouts for document reports.

+- A comment control allows you to add a comment in the layout, which appears in Word while designing the layout but doesn't appear in the rendered report.
+Other controls let you encode a layout file with conditional visibility of fields, tables, table rows, and table columns based on data.

 [!INCLUDE [preview-note](~/../shared-content/shared/preview-includes/production-ready-preview-dynamics365.md)]